Mirasol Springs

 Agricultural Operations

 The bio-intensive method produces much more food per unit of land than traditional farming practices, reducing the agricultural footprint and soil disturbance.
 The farm will produce a significant surplus of fresh fruits and vegetables for food bank donations as well as establishment of a community supported agricultural subscription service that will provide weekly delivery of farm fresh food to local residents.
-All landscape waste from the property will be processed and composted onsite, including leaves, lawn clippings and woody material, which will be used to enrich the vegetable farm.

 Landscape Restoration